cekit/cekit/docs/repository_management.rst

             - name: SCL
               id: rhel-server-rhscl-7-rpms

 If you have repository defined this way, Cekit will not try to enable it and will expect the repository to be forwarded from your host via Docker subscription plugin.
 When you want to build our image with CentOS base you need to override this repository.
+To override a repository definition you need to specify a repository with same ``name``.

 *Example:* Override Software Collection repository for CentOS base